transcranial/keras-js/README.md

 5. Create new model

-  On instantiation, data is loaded over XHR (same-domain or CORS required), and layers are initialized as directed acyclic graph.
-Class method `ready()` returns a Promise which resolves when these steps are complete.
-Then, use `predict()` to run data through the model, which also returns a Promise.
+  On instantiation, data is loaded using XHR (same-domain or CORS required), and layers are initialized as a directed acyclic graph:

   ```js
   const model = new KerasJS.Model({